UnifierHQ/unifier/SECURITY.md

 the safety of hosters and users every now and then.

 ## Supported Versions
-Versions v1.2.x and newer will receive at least 6 months of bug fixes and security updates after being superseded by a newer series.
+All Unifier release series will receive at least 6 months of bug fixes and security updates after being superseded by a newer series.
 All EoL dates are in dd/mm/yyyy format.
 | Version | Type     | Supported                    | EoL        |